haruosuz/microbe/references/mbioinfo.2021.md

 https://www.biorxiv.org/content/10.1101/724526v5.full
 Global Genetic Cartography of Urban Metagenomes and Anti-Microbial Resistance | bioRxiv

+we created a global metagenomic and antimicrobial resistance (AMR) atlas of urban mass transit systems from 58 cities, spanning 3,741 samples and 4,424 taxonomically-defined microorganisms collected for three years.

+These data also show that AMR density across cities varies by several orders of magnitude with many AMRs present on plasmids with cosmopolitan distributions.

 2.2 Global Diversity Varies According to Covariates

 We identified covariates which influenced the taxonomic composition of our samples: city, population density, average temperature in June, region, elevation above sea-level, surface type, surface material, elevation above or below ground and proximity to the coast.
 The most important factor, which could explain 19% of the variation in isolation, was the city from which a sample was taken followed by region which explained 11%.
 The other four factors ranged from explaining 2% to 7% of the possible variation in taxonomy in isolation (Supp.
 Table S2).